It's All Happening (film)

-It's All Happening is a 1963 British musical film directed by Don Sharp and starring Tommy Steele, Michael Medwin and Angela Douglas.
+It's All Happening (also known as The Dream Maker) is a 1963 British musical film directed by Don Sharp and starring Tommy Steele, Michael Medwin and Angela Douglas.
+It was written by Leigh Vance.

-It is sometimes known under the alternative title The Dream Maker.

 Premise

 A talent scout for a record company is frustrated by his lack of progress with his career.
 When the orphanage where he was brought up is threatened with closing, he decides to organize a concert featuring all the most up-to-date singers and bands.